I have ADHD

 I think of something at the strangest time and just have to jot it all down.
 An educational activity and idea for a recipe or even this very blog post I writing right now.
 I also use to just get the urge to paint something and prior to having a child, when I had the time, I would do just that.

-I started a medication called Straterra and I actually really like it.
+The first medication I started is called Straterra and I actually really liked it.
 It is not a stimulant like most ADHD medications such as Adderall, but it works.
 You are probably thinking, “why would someone with ADHD need a stimulant anyway?
 They are hyperactive!”
 We need help with the connections in our brain.
 There is still a lot of studies going on and a lot of controversy around what actually causes ADHD and how to diagnoses it beyond a TOVA test (which I took) or questioning.
 There is a pretty decent consensus that the need for dopamine is a factor in those with ADHD.
 Increasing dopamine in the brain by targeting dopamine transporters helps to stimulate focus.
-The problem is drugs such as Adderall can be dangerously addictive and can have negative long term usage effects.
+Some say a stimulant such as Adderall can be dangerously addictive and can have negative long term usage effects.
+But I mean it’s been around for years and Adderall is currently approved for long-term therapeutic use by the USFDA.

 So what does Straterra do?